MarkStrendin/MCF-BlockDuplicator/Readme.md

     blockduplicator.commands.*

-If you only want users to be able to use the tool:
+If you only want users to be able to use the tools:

     blockduplicator.tools.*